What Temporary Staffing Means for the Future of Food Retail

 - Increased wages

 Temporary staffing solutions for stores and warehouses

 Like many sectors, food retail has become increasingly reliant on temporary workers given persistent staffing shortages at supermarkets, grocery stores and food warehouses.
-In December 2021, employment via U.S. temporary help and staffing agencies was 2.8 million—the highest number in history—according to the Bureau of Labor Statistics.
+In 2021, employment via U.S. temporary staffing agencies was over 16 million—the highest number in history—according to the American Staffing Association.

 Temporary staffing comes to the rescue here by allowing businesses to supplement their workforce during a labor shortage.
 In short, the benefits of temporary staffing for today’s food retail industry: immediate access to in-demand skills and experience; ability to scale workforce based on demand; and cost and time savings for your recruitment efforts.

-PeopleReady is working with grocery chains and other food retailers across the nation.
-As a result, they can continue to move forward through severe staffing challenges.
+PeopleReady is working with grocery chains and other food retailers across the country for all their retail staffing needs.
 In addition, PeopleReady has an industry-leading JobStack app and staffing platform, which allows companies to fill shifts 24/7.
 For example, some of the most in-demand jobs that PeopleReady fills include:

 - Pickers and packers